cphamstrings/storefront-customer-group-demo/README.md

 ```
 </br>

 From there, the individual product attributes may be obtained and rendered onto DOM elements using your frontend language of choice.
-For our example, we had used JavaScript to declare a function that populates DOM elements into product cards.
+For our example, we had used JavaScript to declare a function that populates DOM elements.
+While our example uses JavaScript, any front end scripting language would be acceptable.

 ```
 function renderProduct(product, addToCartURLFormat) {